twse/random-stuff/FontCreator Data Files and Registry Keys.md

-﻿FontCreator is High-Logic's first product created after its funding in 1997.
+﻿FontCreator is a font editor and High-Logic's first product created since its foundation on 1997.

 ## Notes
 * The cursor will remain **Busy** if the user does other stuff when saving fonts in the background.